August 26, 1990

-The idea of suffering as a Christian may not seem relevant to us today, yet Peter writes that we are not to be surprised when it happens.
+The idea of suffering as a Christian may not seem relevant to us today—yet Peter writes that we are not to be surprised when it happens.
 Alistair Begg points out that the perspective we adopt and attitude we display in response to suffering will demonstrate to others the difference that knowing God makes.
-The Christian’s response to suffering should prompt others to ask us how it is that we can have such a perspective in the face of difficult trials.
+The Christian’s response to suffering should prompt others to ask us how it is that we can maintain hope in the face of difficult trials.

 12Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you.
 13But rejoice insofar as you share Christ's sufferings, that you may also rejoice and be glad when his glory is revealed.
 14If you are insulted for the name of Christ, you are blessed, because the Spirit of glory2 and of God rests upon you.
 15But let none of you suffer as a murderer or a thief or an evildoer or as a meddler.
 16Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in that name.
 17For it is time for judgment to begin at the household of God; and if it begins with us, what will be the outcome for those who do not obey the gospel of God?
 18And